 “We focus all onboarding around our values, with an extensive hub of documentation or our customer support staff to utilize.
 These serve as a library of information related to the customer support role, and also our company.” —Krystal Suffling, Branch Manager at Aspire2.

 Ongoing support and development

 Over the next few weeks, your new employee will settle into a routine and hopefully require very little oversight day to day.
-But it’s still important to be available and provide ongoing support to your new customer support rep.
+But it’s still important to be available and provide ongoing support to your new customer service specialist.

 Get back to growing your business

 Hiring your first customer support rep can be a scary proposition.
 You’re giving up control over customer communications and trusting that someone else will do as good of a job as you.